willrobin/feedbin-help/_posts/2013-11-21-saved-searches.md

 layout: post
 title: Saved Searches
 category: search
+description: How to create and manage saved searches.
 ---

 If you have a search that you perform regularly you can make it a saved search.